iqb-berlin/testcenter/README.md

 # Installation for development
 The other way of installation gives you more options to access data, logs, to change settings more in detail, to find bugs and even to change code to meet your needs.
 Our applications are great, but not perfect at all!

+Technically, you check out all source code and build the application modules as developers do.
+The whole Angular development framework will be installed with all tools.
+The build process will include all unit end e2e tests we prepared.

 We will not explain every step in detail.
-You should be familiar with git and bash and file handling in unix, editing a text file etc.
+You should be familiar with git and bash and file handling in Unix, editing a text file etc.

 ## 1. Clone this setup repository
 After the clone is done, you need to init the submodules feature of git: